 - People who like being part of “the clique”, which the HOA board often is.

-Unfortunately, many most of these personalities tend to be of like-mind, which makes disputing the board’s actions mostly a waste of time.
+Unfortunately, many or most of these personalities tend to be of like-mind, which makes disputing the board’s actions mostly a waste of time.
 A popular radio personality here in Atlanta once ranted about HOAs, saying they’re elitist at the core, and I have to agree.
 As I said earlier, the primary goal is to increase property values, which doesn’t leave much room for neighborly interaction.
 It can be surprising and shocking how “official” they can be when carrying out board agenda.
 It’s as if they aren’t even your neighbors, but more like precinct overseers.

 Here’s another complication to ponder about HOAs, but this one has nothing to do with the board – HOAs are made to order for resident complaining neighbors.
 Every neighborhood has at least one – that person who believes that it’s their duty to make sure that everyone in the neighborhood “behaves”.